 Guess he didn't get to the top by being nice to people.
 Hopefully he'll at least pretend to care, unlike our previous captain.
 Man, he was a real bastard.

 “Well that answers that question,” Jasmine whispers to me.

 “As you are all aware, this mission is no ordinary mission.
 First let me congratulate you all on being selected.
 You are some of the finest pilots in the navy.
 Even in this age of robotics, we still need aces like yourselves, and I thank you for putting your lives on the line.

 Ah, he doesn't seem so bad as a captain.
-I'm sure we'll get along just fine.
-All I want is a little empathy.
+I’ve had worse instructors.
+I'm sure we'll get along without any ethics questions.

 “Psst, Sidney, did you hear the rumour?”
 Jasmine says, placing one hand beside her lips.